-Tell me the nature of your group, and whether you are interested in a single topic or the full set of four sessions.
+Tell me the nature of your group, and whether you are interested in a single topic or several sessions.
 Also, please tell me how you would propose to enroll your group and why they might be interested in the topics.
 The outline is flexible, and can change depending on the interests of the participants.
-For example, while I was presenting the nature of electrical charges, some senior members said, “Oh, we wanted to know what the little labels on our el;ectrical boxes mean.”
-The rest of the group concurred, and we immediately worked on understanding household wiring and how electrical appliances work.
+For example, while I was presenting the nature of electrical charges, some senior members said, “Oh, we wanted to know what the little labels saying 110V appliances mean.”
+The rest of the group concurred, and we immediately shifted to the subject to household wiring and how electrical appliances work.

 If we have weekly sessions, participants will receive a reminder by email each week.
 I understand that unplanned family and professional events arise, but I ask that participants agree to attend the full set of scheduled sessions except for emergencies.
 I have found that, although one session might not appeal to an individual’s tastes, interest can grow as the larger picture of science and society emerges.

 1. Structure of science: Distinguish science.
 Mechanics, gravity,, mathematics.
 What is a theory?

 2. Electricity: amps & volts, AC/DC, light and heat and radio.